ahmattox/mtg-scripting-toolkit/README.md

 ## Components

-The `utils` directory includes a handful of general purpose utility functions and directories for loading and working with data from Scryfall, Cube Cobra, Moxfield, and some general purpose MTG specific tools.
+The `utils` directory includes a handful of general purpose utility functions and directories for loading and working with data from Scryfall, Cube Cobra, and some general purpose MTG specific tools.

 It's recommended to import the index file of utility sub-directories.